heroku/react-refetch/docs/api.md

 #### Returns

-A React component class that injects the synchronous state of the resulting data promises into the component as `PromiseState` objects with the following properties:
+A React component class that injects the synchronous state of the resulting data promises into the component as [`PromiseState`](#promisestate) objects with the following properties:

-  - `pending`: true if data is still being loaded for the first time
-  - `refreshing`: true if data was successfully loaded and is being refreshed
-  - `fulfilled`: true if data was loaded successfully
-  - `rejected`: true if data was loaded unsuccessfully
-  - `settled`: true if the data load completed, if successfully or unsuccessfully
-  - `value`: value of successfully loaded data; otherwise, null
-  - `reason`: error of unsuccessfully loaded data; otherwise, null
-  - `meta`: arbitrary metadata not tied to a particular state.
-Contains raw HTTP request or response for access to status and headers.

 For any requests specified as functions, bound functions are injected into the component.
 When called, new `PromiseState` objects are injected as props.